 Frequently Asked Questions

-Must the state AT program conduct device lending?
+Must the AT Act Program conduct device lending?

-No. Section 4(e)(6) of the AT Act allows a state to carry out any two or more of the four required state-level activities.
-This means the state can choose not to conduct up to two activities.
-If it chooses not to conduct device lending the state must claim either Flexibility or Comparability (word) in its state plan.
+No. Section 4(e)(6) of the AT Act allows a program to carry out any two or more of the four required state-level activities.
+This means the program can choose not to conduct up to two activities.
+If it chooses not to conduct device lending the program must claim either Flexibility or Comparability (word) in its state plan.

-Does the state’s device loan program need to offer devices in all of the device categories?
+Does the program’s device loan program need to offer devices in all of the device categories?

-A state may decide that certain device categories are not appropriate or feasible for device lending.
-For example, devices requiring extensive sanitization (e.g. commode chairs), installation (e.g. grab bars), or devices that are extremely heavy and difficult to transport (e.g. lifts) may be excluded as per the program’s policies and procedures.
+A program may decide that certain device categories are not appropriate or feasible for device lending.
+For example, devices requiring extensive sanitization (e.g., commode chairs), installation (e.g., grab bars), or devices that are extremely heavy and difficult to transport (e.g., lifts) may be excluded as per the program’s policies and procedures.
 It is permissible to have collections of devices that target specific groups by type of AT, disability, functional need, or other parameters, as long as the total activity is comprehensive and provides statewide, cross-disability opportunities for consumers to borrow a range of technologies.
-For example, a state AT program may have leveraged funds from the VR agency to loan computers and adapted access technologies.
+For example, an AT Act Program may have leveraged funds from the VR agency to loan computers and adapted access technologies.
 Conversely, there may be another entity in the state that adequately supplies a particular category of devices, for example, if the state’s blindness agency loans braille note takers and video magnifiers.

 Must the device loan program be available for consumers across the lifespan and across the state/territory?

-In general, the programs and services of the state AT Act program are intended to serve all the state’s consumers, regardless of age or location within the state, in accordance with the AT Act’s requirement for a “comprehensive” statewide program.
+In general, the programs and services of the AT Act Program are intended to serve all the state’s consumers, regardless of age or location within the state, in accordance with the AT Act’s requirement for a “comprehensive” statewide program.
 It is permissible to have collections of loan devices that target specific groups by age or geographic location as long as the “big picture” provides statewide, cross-age opportunities for consumers.
-For example, the state AT program may have leveraged funds to manage device loans for early intervention in a particular locality, or because another statewide entity provides loans to children 0-21 statewide the state AT program may choose to focus on lending devices to adults.
+For example, the AT Act Program may have leveraged funds to manage device loans for early intervention in a particular locality, or because another entity provides loans to children 0-21 the AT Act Program may choose to focus on lending devices to adults.

 Can the same inventory of devices be used for lending and demonstration?